Skip to main content

 To add messages to a service you need to define them in either the sends or receives array within your service frontmatter API.

-You need to add the id and version of the message.
+You need to add the id of the message and optionally the version of the message.

 ---